Asserzayed/Asserzayed.github.io/_pages/about.md

 ---

 ## Asser M. Zayed
-Asser Mohamed: Electronics and Communications graduate *Class'23* with a passion for DevOps, Cloud and security.
+An Electronics and Communications graduate *Class'23* with a passion for DevOps, Cloud and security.
 I thrive on problem-solving and exploring new frontiers.
 Welcome to my blog, where I document my learning journey and insights.